Build A Property Investment Portfolio in Wollongong, The 2026 Guide

 Frequently Asked Questions

-How much deposit do I need for my first investment property?
+How much deposit do I need for my first investment property in Wollongong?

-Can I use equity from my home for investment property deposits?
+Can I use equity from my home as an investment property deposit in Wollongong?

 Yes, if you have sufficient equity and serviceability.
 Most lenders allow you to borrow against your home up to 80% of its value, using the additional funds as a deposit for investment properties.